 Development of an artificial intelligence-based digital platform for monitoring late effects in adolescents and young adults.

-SEGUIM represents a paradigm shift in the care of people who have had cancer during childhood: moving from reactive follow-up to a proactive, planned model focused on prevention.
-Its raison d'être is to anticipate risks, promote health and ensure continuity of care over time, on the assumption that caring today is the best way to reduce the impact of sequelae tomorrow.
+SEGUIM represents a paradigm shift in caring for people who have had cancer during childhood: moving from reactive follow-up to a proactive, planned model focused on prevention.
+Its purpose is to anticipate risks, promote health and ensure continuity of care over time, on the assumption that caring today is the best way to reduce the impact of sequelae tomorrow.